jeffweilee/R-Programming-ShinyApp-Coursera-NTUMOOCs/README.md

 ```
 * Download jobs by request id
 ```
-$ courseraresearchexports jobs download $REQUESTID
+$ courseraresearchexports jobs download $EXPORT_REQUEST_ID
 ```
-* Containers: Creates a docker container using the postgres image and loads export data into a postgres database on the container.
+* Containers: Creates a docker container using the postgres image and loads export data into a postgres database on the container (postgres SQL is included in a docker).
+To create a docker container from an export, first request an export using the jobs command.
+Then, using the $EXPORT_REQUEST_ID.
 	+ Install Docker CE [[1](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#os-requirements)]
 	+ List containers
 	```